 I thought you might like to hear it again.
 It really moves many to tears.

-John Shafer is pleased to report the Vietnam Helicopter Pilot and Crewmember Monument Dedication Ceremony is scheduled on Wednesday, April 18, 2018 at 4:00 PM in the Arlington National Cemetery (ANC) Memorial Amphitheater.
+John Shafer is pleased to report the Vietnam Helicopter Pilot and Crewmember Monument Dedication Ceremony is scheduled on Wednesday, April 18, 2018, at 4:00 PM in the Arlington National Cemetery (ANC) Memorial Amphitheater and the post-ceremony reception at the Women In Military Service For America Memorial located near the cemetery entrance.
+We anticipate strong attendance.